cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ```

 Note that the timeout logic only applies to the INIT step.
 This is to protect an upgrading chain from being stuck in a non-OPEN state if the counterparty cannot execute the TRY successfully.
 Once the TRY step succeeds, then both sides are guaranteed to have the upgrade feature enabled.
 Liveness is no longer an issue, because we can wait until liveness is restored to execute the ACK step which will move the channel definitely into an OPEN state (either a successful upgrade or a rollback).

+The error receipt on the counterparty may be empty (either because an upgrade error did not occur in the past, or a previous attempt was pruned), or it may have an outdated sequence (in this case the counterparty errored, our side executed a `CancelUpgrade`, and then subsequently executed `INIT`).
+In the case where the error receipt is empty, the relayer is expected to submit an absence proof in the timeout message.
+In the case where the error receipt is for an outdated sequence, the relayer is expected to submit an existence proof in the timeout message.
+In this case, the handler will assert that the counterparty sequence is outdated **and** the upgrade timeout has passed on the counterparty by the proof height; thus proving that the counterparty did not receive a timeout message within the valid window.

 The TRY chain will receive the timeout parameters chosen by the counterparty on INIT, so that it can reject any TRY message that is received after the specified timeout.
 This prevents the handshake from entering into an invalid state, in which the INIT chain processes a timeout successfully and restores its channel to `OPEN` while the TRY chain at a later point successfully writes a `TRY` state.